Advertiser Disclosure

 BOS offers free Wi-Fi throughout all public areas of the airport.
 To connect, select “BOSWifi” from the available connections.

-Charging stations: Charging stations are built into many of the seating areas of each terminal.
+Charging stations: These are built into many of the seating areas at each terminal.

 BOS Airport Lost and Found

-Passengers must contact the relevant department for where they lost their item:
+Passengers must contact the relevant department where they lost their item:

 Additional Airport Information